INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

-This module uses quality processed reads obtained through Trimmomatic analysis and performs a draft de novo assembly using SPAdes.
-The assemblies are subsequently screened (using ABRIcate) against two INSaFLU in house sequence markers databases:
+In this module, post-QC reads (ONT data) or draft assemblies derived from post-QC reads (Illumina / Ion Torrent data) are screened (using ABRIcate) against two INSaFLU in house sequence markers databases:

 i) "influenza_typing", which drives the discrimination of the influenza types A and B, all currently defined influenza A subtypes (18 hemagglutinin subtypes and 11 neuraminidase sub-types) and the two influenza B lineages (Yamagata and Victoria).